-For trade in goods, the AANZFTA provides reduced rates compared to MFN, but not as favorable as AFTA.
-Imports from Australia and New Zealand under AANZFTA will be largely duty free by 2025.
+For trade in goods, the AANZFTA provides reduced rates compared to those of 'most favored nation'/MFN status, but not as favorable as AFTA.
+Imports from Australia and New Zealand under the AANZFTA will be largely duty free by 2025.
 Note that Cambodian exports to Australia and New Zealand may be largely duty free and quota free.
 A key benefit of the AANZFTA, as with other FTAs, is that content will be counted in for origination on a regional basis for manufactured goods.